 The EU Deforestation Regulation (EUDR)

-The 30th December 2024 will see the European Union’s Deforestation Regulation’s come into force at ports and entry points across the EU for commodities derived from wood, palm oil, rubber, soy, cattle, cocoa and coffee.
+The European Union’s Deforestation Regulations (EUDR) will come into force at ports and entry points across the EU in 2025 for commodities derived from wood, palm oil, rubber, soy, cattle, cocoa and coffee.

 To pass the border checks products need to have a valid Due Diligence Statement number (DDS).
 The DDS number allows the material to be traced back to its point of growth.